habeshawit/js_project_backend/README.md

 # My Devotional App

-This app is a single page application that uses html, css, and javascript for the frontend and a Rails backend API.
+This app is a single page application where users can save their daily bible devotion and reflection on scripture read.
+It uses html, css, and javascript for the frontend and a Rails backend API.
 This is the backend API.
 The front end can be forked and cloned from https://github.com/habeshawit/js_project_frontend

 ## Instructions
 To use this app, just clone this repo as well as the frontend repo.
 The front end can be forked and cloned from https://github.com/habeshawit/js_project_frontend